axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements 3/8/2018 12:54:01 AM

-User can save to XML;editing and loading under development.
+User can save to XML
-Hence no new executable.
+User can open an edit window, but this has no functionality as yet Hence no new executable.
 New javadocs